0xsanju/Fake-News-Prediction-System/README.md

     <li><a href="#tech-stack">Tech Stack</a></li>
     <li><a href="#nlp">Natural Language Processing</a></li>
     <li><a href="#quick-glance">Quick glance at the results</a></li>
-    <li>Lessons learned and recommendation</li>
+    <li><a href="#lesson-learned">Lessons learned and recommendation</a></li>
     <li>Limitation and what can be improved</li>
     <li>Run Locally</li>
     <li>Explore the notebook</li>
     <li>Deployment on streamlit</li>
     <li>App deployed on streamlit</li>
     <li>Repository structure</li>
-    <li>Contribution</li>
+    <li><a href="#contribution">Contribution</a></li>
     <li><a href="#license">License</a></li>
   </ul>
 </p>

 <P>
   <section id="business-problem">
     <h2>Business Problem</h2>
     <p>
       This app predicts if a news article contains misinformation which can mislead the public and bring social conflicts.
 In era of technology and social media, fake news has been more of an issue it has become quite difficult to distinguish the validity of the news.
 The danger of fake news can manipulate people's perception of reality, influence politics, and promote false advertising.
 This app will predict the probability of the news article of containing fake news.
-This app is intended for everyone in which the article yyou reading is in question and want to investigate further before taking anything at face-value.
+This app is intended for everyone in which the article you reading is in question and want to investigate further before taking anything at face-value.
     </p>
   </section>
 </P>